GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Fatal error when adding a GravityView block in Guternberg editor

 = 2.17.7 on May 4, 2023 =

 * Fixed: Fatal error when using the Radio input types in the Search Bar (introduced in 2.17.6)